Aromakelapa/ytscrap/README.md

+# This Module is DEPRECATED! use this [NEW MODULE](https://www.npmjs.com/package/ytmp3-scrap)

-# Youtube Video & Audio Downloader Scrapper
+## Youtube Video & Audio Downloader Scrapper
 Scrap data from a Youtube video & audio downloader site and get direct info & url links.

 ## Install